0xEE00/app/README.md

 # Adriatic Localization

-Adriatic localization covers translation of basic software interface and messages to another local language and adaptation of regulatory features required by local authorities.
+Adriatic localization is fully compliant with local laws and regulations for Slovenia, Croatia and Serbia and includes:

+- Translation of Business Central into local languages.

+- Compliance with local laws and regulations.

+- Basic and extended functionality sets.

+- Country-specific reports.

 ## Registration